-With the internal error amplifier, UCC28251 supports both primary-side control and secondary-side control.
-For different control methods, the controller is configured accordingly and so is the pre-biased start-up control.
+With the internal error amplifier, UCC28250 supports both primary-side control and secondary-side control.
+For different control methods, the controller is configured accordingly and so is the prebiased start-up control.
 During soft start, both the primary-side switches' duty cycle and secondary-side SRs' duty cycle are increased.
 This gradually increases the output voltage until steady state operation is reached, thereby reducing surge current.

-9.1.2.1 Secondary-Side Control
+8.1.2.1 Secondary-Side Control

-For secondary-side control, the UCC28251 implements close-loop control of both the primary-side switches and secondary-side synchronous rectifiers' duty cycles.
-This makes it easy to achieve optimal start up performance.
+For secondary-side control, the UCC28250 implements close-loop control of both the primary-side switches and secondary-side synchronous rectifiers' duty cycles.
+This makes it easy to achieve optimal start-up performance.

 The internal error amplifier is set up as the control loop error amplifier.
 Connect REF/EA+, FB/EA-, COMP and VSENSE as shown in Figure 39.
-To achieve optimal pre-biased start up performance, the output voltage needs to be directly measured.
-The UCC28251 uses the VSENSE pin to directly sense this output voltage.
+To achieve optimal prebiased start-up performance, the output voltage must be directly measured.
+The UCC28250 uses the VSENSE pin to directly sense this output voltage.
 Choose the voltage dividers on VSENSE slightly different to the FB/EA- voltage divider so that the voltage on VSENSE pin is roughly 10% to 15% more than FB/EA- pin voltages.
 Select $R{\rm O1}$ equal to $R{\rm S1}$, and $R{\rm S2}$ about 10% to 15% smaller than $R{\rm O2}$.

 Figure 39.
-Error Amplifier Set Up For Secondary-Side Control
+Error Amplifier Set Up for Secondary-Side Control

 The error amplifier uses the lower voltage between the SS pin and the REF/EA+ pin to be the reference voltage for the feedback loop.
-In this method, the control loop is said to be 'closed' during the entire start up process, as it is always based on the true output voltage.
+In this method, the control loop is said to be 'closed' during the entire start-up process, as it is always based on the true output voltage.

 During soft start, the primary-side switch duty cycle is controlled by the COMP pin voltage and ramp voltage generated on the RAMP/CS pin.
 A higher COMP pin voltage results in larger duty cycle.
-However, to improve start up performance, the secondary-side synchronous rectifier duty cycle is controlled by a separate, internal ramp signal (generated by a dedicated pre-biased start up loop) and by the COMP pin voltage.
-This dedicated pre-biased loop is much faster than the regular voltage loop in order to avoid interaction between the two loops.
-The start up loop reads the output voltage via a transconductance error amplifier connected to the VSENSE pin.
-When the output voltage is higher than the reference, the pre-biased start up loop increases the SR duty cycle to reduce the output voltage.
+However, to improve start-up performance, the secondary-side synchronous rectifier duty cycle is controlled by a separate, internal ramp signal (generated by a dedicated prebiased start-up loop) and by the COMP pin voltage.
+This dedicated prebiased loop is much faster than the regular voltage loop to avoid interaction between the two loops.
+The start-up loop reads the output voltage through a transconductance error amplifier connected to the VSENSE pin.
+When the output voltage is higher than the reference, the prebiased start-up loop increases the SR duty cycle to reduce the output voltage.
 Conversely, when the output voltage is lower than the reference, the SR duty cycle is decreased to help maintain higher output voltage.
-To speed up the start up time, the minimum duty cycle of the synchronous rectifier is 50%.
+To speed up the start-up time, the minimum duty cycle of the synchronous rectifier is 50%.

-Once the soft start is finished, the pre-biased loop is disabled and the duty cycle of the synchronous rectifiers becomes the complimentary of primary switches' duty cycle, with some dead time inserted in between.
+Once the soft start is finished, the prebiased loop is disabled and the duty cycle of the synchronous rectifiers becomes the complimentary of primary switches' duty cycle, with some dead time inserted in between.

-9.1.2.2 Primary-Side Control
+8.1.2.2 Primary-Side Control

-When the UCC28251 is sitting on the primary side, the internal error amplifier is connected as a voltage follower and an extra error amplifier is needed on the secondary side for closed loop control.
+When the UCC28250 is sitting on the primary side, the internal error amplifier is connected as a voltage follower and an extra error amplifier is needed on the secondary side for closed loop control.
 The error amplifier implementation is shown in Figure 40.